Rahm Emanuel rejects IG plan to boost ambulance-fee collections

 Inspector General Joe Ferguson reported Thursday that Mayor Rahm Emanuel’s administration has rejected his year-old recommendation to boost collections by $696,594-a-year by billing “self-pay patients” or private insurers whenever a patient is “evaluated and treated on the scene without transport.”

-Even though Medicare and Medicaid only pay for services that involve a transport, Dallas, San Antonio and San Francisco already charge private insurers and self-pay patients for “treat-no-transport” services.
+Even though Medicare and Medicaid pay for services only when they involve a transport, Dallas, San Antonio and San Francisco already charge private insurers and self-pay patients for “treat-no-transport” services.

 “The minimal revenue projected from this type of billing does not justify the cost of billing,” city officials told Ferguson, according to his report.
 “Further, as many of the patients receiving treatment but not being transported are under-insured or uninsured, the revenue would be coming from an extremely vulnerable segment of the population who can least afford it.”